 In 1857 two Jonkheren (nobles) of Teylingen bought the ruins.
 They were not even related to the original Lords of Teylingen.
 Since 1888 the property has belonged to the state and it is now open to the public from March to October Friday through Sunday.

 The most famous inhabitant of the Castle is Jacqueline (or in Dutch Jacoba) of Bavaria.
-She was born in the castle of Le Quesnoy in Hainaut on 16 August 1401.
+She was born in the castle of Le Quesnoy in Hainaut and was baptised on 16 July 1401.
 She was the only daughter of William II, Duke of Bavaria and Margaret of Burgundy.
 Jacqueline was famously married four times.